Bible Questions

 Which is the right creed for the church?

 One lawful creed.
 The Spirit was dispatched to guide the apostles into all truth (John 14: 26, 16: 13).
 Succinctly stated, the word of God is to be man's only creed.
-God's word is inspired, meets all the needs of man, it is perfect, no revision needed, it shall be the standard of judgment in the last day, and the word can unite (2 Tim.
+God's word is inspired, meets all the needs of man, is perfect, needs no revision, shall be the standard of judgment in the last day, and can unite (2 Tim.
 3: 16; Matt.
 28: 18; 2 Tim.
-3: 16, 17; Jude 3; John 12: 48; 1 Cor.
+3: 16-17; Jude 3; John 12: 48; 1 Cor.
 1: 10).

 For everyone.
 God's word is for the young and old, male and female, educated and uneducated, rich and poor (Eccl.
 12: 1 ff, Eph.
 5: 22 ff, Rom.
 1: 16).
-The word addresses relationships, seeks to eradicate evil, and bring about true happiness and peace (Col. 3, 4; 3: 8; Phili.
-4: 6, 7; 1 Pet.
-3: 10, 11).
+The word addresses relationships, seeks to eradicate evil, and brings about true happiness and peace (Col. 3, 4; 3: 8; Phili.
+4: 6-7; 1 Pet.
+3: 10-11).
 The only way religious people can be one is to lay aside their human creeds and dogmas and accept the "one faith" of the scriptures (1 Cor.
 1: 10; Eph.
 4: 5).

 Bible Questions is a work of the Holly Street church of Christ in Denver, CO.

-Copyright (c) 2021 Holly Street church of Christ.
+Copyright (c) 2025 Holly Street church of Christ.
 All material within the website may be freely distributed for non-commercial uses by including a reference to the website.